The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Image of a detail sander

-A detail sander is a modification of orbital sander.
+A detail sander is a modification of an orbital sander.
 This sander is unique because it uses a self-adhesive sandpaper that comes in the form of a triangular pad at the bottom.
-Fun fact: because of this triangular pad the detail sander is a look-alike of an iron.

 Due to its admirable shape and small size, this sander is most pertinent to doing peculiar and detailed works.
 This often includes reaching into tight corners or enclosed spaces, like the rods of a table.
 That’s not all, unusual shapes can easily be sanded using a detail sander.